Marko-Buda/Course2-AgileDevelopmentwithAzure/README.md

 For the application to be succesfully deployed the above mentioned parts need to be done in the order they were listed.

     Setup of Azure Cloud Shell and GitHub Actions are defined under steps 1. to 6.
-    Setup of Continuous Integration is mentioned under steps 3. and 4.
+    Setup of Continuous Integration is mentioned under steps 7. to 10.
     Setup of Continuous Delivery instructions is mentioned here under steps 6. to 8.

 ## Project Plan